jeremyButtler/alnSeq/README.md

     algorithm printing out the scoring matrix.
 ](analysis/alnSeq-time.svg)

-For time usage we find that alnSeq was often the slowest algorithm, while the Hirschberg and ssw_test were often the fastest algorithms.
+For time usage we found that emboss or alnSeqs two bit Hirschberg were often the slowest algorithms, while ssw was the fastest algorithm, followed by bio-alignment's Hirschberg and Needleman.

-The differences in memory and time usage for the Hirschberg and ssw_test for the Small-Mid, Small-Large, Small-Huge, Mid-Large, Mid-Huge, and Large-Huge are likely due to half of the data points using the larger genome as the query and the other half using the larger genome as the reference.
-Also, a different reference and query genome was used for the different tests.

-When I inspected the huge-huge alignments for ssw_test I found that ssw_test output an alignment score of 32767, which is one off the maximum value for a short (32768).
-  I also found out that ssw_test would only print out the first 16486 bases.
-This is likely due to ssw_test using shorts to record scores.
-This is further supported by ssw_test being able to print out the full alignment for the huge-large alignment test (maximum score of 5449).

-For now, do not use ssw_test if you expect your scores to exceeded 32768.
+AlnSeq's byte Hirschberg, Waterman, and Needleman often took twice the time as bio-alignment.

+The time difference for Emboss could be due to its calculating both a gap opening and gap ending penalty.
+Bio-alignment does not calculate any of these penalties and alnSeq only calculates the gap opening penalty.
+We also saw that the two bit arrays used in alnSeq's Hirschberg resulted in twice the time usage.
+So, it is possible that alnSeq's Needleman and Waterman would be comparable to bio-alignments Needleman once the two bit arrays are replaced with character arrays (bytes).
+However, it will likely still be slower.

+One note I should add.
+I choose emboss because it was an tool kit and bio-alignment because it had an Hirschberg.
+  It is likely that their are faster algorithms out their.

 ## Final notes